University of Glasgow: Precision Medicine Projects

 Dr Edward Hutchison

 RNA viruses are major threats to human and animal health and account for the majority of emerging infectious diseases.
 This is in large part due to the highly error-prone replication of RNA virus genomes, which results in rapid evolution.
 These high mutation rates should also affect viral gene transcription.
 However, the diversity of protein products that result, and how these could affect infection and immunity, is unclear.

 This project will consider influenza viruses, a genus which includes both endemic and emerging threats to human health.
-Novel data analysis tools will be developed to identify signatures of mutation and variant post-translational modification in viral proteins, using mass spectra collected from purified viruses by the Hutchinson group.
-Maps of protein-level diversity will be compared to next-generation sequencing of the viral genome and transcriptome, in order to map of sites in viral proteins which can tolerate variation and sites which select against it.
+Novel data analysis tools will be developed to identify signatures of viral protein mutation and modification, using viral mass spectra collected by the Hutchinson group.
+Maps of protein-level diversity will be compared to next-generation sequencing of the viral genome and transcriptome, as well as to tens of thousands of published viral genomes, mapping sites in viral proteins which can tolerate variation, which select against it.

 The project will provide the first indication of how the high levels of mutation in an RNA virus genome actually relate to protein polymorphisms.
 By mapping sites of protein conservation and plasticity it will expand our understanding of targets for the immune response, including by ‘universal’ vaccines, and provide a rational basis for viral protein engineering.

 Target Autophagy and Aberrant Mitochondrial Folate Metabolism in Leukaemic Stem Cells